vividfog/nordpool-predict-fi/README.md

 See the data folder for a DB initialization script if you need it.
 This repo includes a pre-populated database.

+### How to run locally

+First make sure you've installed the requirements from requirements.txt.

+1. Update the wind power production forecast: `python nordpool_predict_fi.py --foreca`
+2. Update the price forecast, narrate it, update the SQLite database and json/md outputs: `python nordpool_predict_fi.py --predict --narrate --commit`.
+At this point you have a new set of files in your `deploy` folder
+3. Open `index.html` from the `deploy` folder locally in a browser

 ## How does this model work?

 Surpisingly, this model (or problem) is **not** a time series prediction.
 Price now doesn't tell much about price in 2 hours before or after.
 Just look at the shape of the chart above.